 Running improves physical fitness and helps keep the scale on target but recent research supports that running also improves the quality and the length of life.
 Perhaps the most surprising finding is the amount of running required to reap these benefits.

-recent study in the Journal of American College of Cardiology found that running at a pace of just 10 minutes per mile or slower for only 5 to 10 minutes per day led to a lower risk of not just cardiovascular related death but all causes of death.
+A recent study in the Journal of American College of Cardiology found that running at a pace of just 10 minutes per mile or slower for only 5 to 10 minutes per day led to a lower risk of not just cardiovascular related death but all causes of death.
 The study of more than 55,000 adults found that any amount of running correlates with longevity and might be just as important as blood pressure, weight and whether or not a person smokes.

 Researchers of this study recommend that healthcare providers emphasize the importance of running, even for just a few minutes per day, to improve life expectancy but running not only lengthens life, it improves the quality of those extra years and it’s never too late to lace up.